francislxw/cv/ai-demo/1.speech_recognition/README.md

-# Speech Recognization - Chinese Audio to Chinese Words
+# Speech Recognition - Chinese Audio to Chinese Words
-This project is to learn and practise reconginzing Chinese Audio and transfering it to the Chinese words, accurancy is over 80%, can be deployed easily.
+This project is to learn and practise recongnizing Chinese Audio and transfering it to the Chinese words, accurancy is over 80%, can be deployed easily.

 * Audio recording from terminal in the client webpage
 * Transfer to Chinese words timely in the server, show results to the front web page.